Web Summit: 2016

 In September 2015 Web Summit co-founder and CEO Paddy Cosgrave announced that the event would be held in Lisbon for three consecutive editions, from 2016 to 2018.
 Cosgrave cited the local startup scene and a "cosmopolitan city with better infrastructure conditions and a larger number of hotel rooms" for the decision.

 The three-day event held from November 7–10 at the Altice Arena, site of Expo '98, drew 53,056 attendees from more than 150 countries and more than 1,500 start-ups spread over 21 venues.

-Among the more than 600 speakers were a number of tech top executives from around the world, including John Chambers of Cisco, Facebook CTO Mike Schroepfer, and Amazon CTO Werner Vogels.
-Also speaking at the event were prominent figures from non-tech areas, such as actor Joseph Gordon-Levitt, Salil Shetty of Amnesty International and Mogens Lykketoft, president of the general assembly at the United Nations, as well as footballer Luís Figo and both the Portuguese President Marcelo Rebelo de Sousa and Prime Minister António Costa.
+Among the more than 600 speakers were tech executives from around the world, including John Chambers of Cisco, Facebook CTO Mike Schroepfer, and Amazon CTO Werner Vogels.
+Also speaking at the event were prominent figures from non-tech areas, such as actor Joseph Gordon-Levitt, Salil Shetty of Amnesty International, and Mogens Lykketoft, president of the general assembly at the United Nations.
+Footballer Luís Figo and both the Portuguese President Marcelo Rebelo de Sousa and Prime Minister António Costa spoke as well.
 The percentage of women among speakers at the Web Summit was 47% according to independent estimates.

 Some of those who had paid up to €5,000 for tickets into the event were unable to get into the event and had to watch it on a screen outside.

 2015

 Web Summit 2015 was held over three days from 3 November until the 5 November at the RDS in Dublin.
 Over 42,000 people attended the event over the three days.
 Speakers included Ed Catmull of Pixar, Michael Dell, Bill Ford and Chris Froome.

-In September 2015 Web Summit announced that they would be moving the event from Dublin to Lisbon.
-Following the announcement organisers released email correspondence between the Irish Government and Web Summit CEO Paddy Cosgrave about hotel costs, traffic and other issues surrounding the infrastructure in Dublin.
+In September 2015, Web Summit announced that they would be moving the event from Dublin to Lisbon.
+Following the announcement, organisers released email correspondence between the Irish Government and Web Summit CEO Paddy Cosgrave about hotel costs, traffic, and other issues surrounding the infrastructure in Dublin.
 This led to a debate in the Irish media about the support the Government had provided to the event since it began and what future promises they could make.

 Problems arose with the Wi-Fi, but on a lesser scale than in 2014.
 The invitation to the Taoiseach was sent after 9pm on the Friday, with the event opening on the following Monday evening.